mosphox/keyvomit/README.md

-# mashup
+# keyvomit

 > generate a chaotic character sequence so cursed even regex will flinch.

-**mashup** is a terminal-friendly, argument-powered, clipboard-integrated nonsense generator for passwords, tokens, and bad decisions.
+**keyvomit** is a terminal-friendly, argument-powered, clipboard-integrated nonsense generator for passwords, tokens, and bad decisions.

 ---
 ## Features